 When they were first introduced in 2019, Battle Arenas lacked hack checks of any kind.
 Figure Players with blatantly illegitimate stats (32,000 points in Attack and Defense, for example) were permitted to participate with no repercussions.
 Hack checks were later implemented in early 2021, and prevent FPs with impossible stat totals from participating in matches.
 Strangely enough, Battle Arenas do allow the use of unreleased amiibo fighters (including characters like Min Min months before her official release).
 Players who modify their Switch systems can even manage to use Random and Giga Bowser FPs, which will likely never be made available in any official capacity.

-Despite the ease of access of Battle Arenas, they are not often used to host amiibo tournaments.
-This is for several reasons; for one, FPs have been noted to act much differently in an Arena than they do in offline matches.
-This may be because the training data has to be temporarily uploaded to a server, but the true reason for the apparent change in behavior is unknown.
-Another reason is that FP Spirit teams cannot be turned off; it is also impossible for a player to check their opponent’s Spirits to ensure none of the effects they are using are banned from competitive play.
-Furthermore, file submission tournaments do not require that the FP’s owner be present in an Arena to play their match.
+Despite Battle Arenas’ ease of access, they are not often used to host amiibo tournaments.
+This is for several reasons.
+For one, FPs have been observed to behave much differently in an Arena than in an offline match.
+This could be because its training data has to be uploaded to a server of some sort, but the true reason for the change in behavior is unknown.
+Another reason is that it is impossible to change the Arena’s rules to prevent entry of FPs with Spirit teams equipped.
+It is also impossible for a player to check the opposing FP’s Spirit team to ensure none of its bonuses are banned from competitive play.
+Furthermore, file submission tournaments do not require the physical presence of the FP’s owner (as Arenas do).
 The convenience of sending an amiibo file via Powersaves and then waiting for the tournament results in the background has made these types of competitions much more popular.

 If you would like to return to the amiibo Wiki, please follow this link.